Medical Bills After a Truck Accident

 If you’re in an accident with a commercial truck, seek medical attention immediately, even if you think you’re unhurt.
 Because of the stress and shock of the situation, you may not feel all of your injuries, such as head injuries and internal injuries, but they can be severe and require prompt treatment.
 The more treatment’s delayed, the worse the injury may become.

-Quickly getting medical care is also essential to protect your rights to compensation.
+Since commercial trucks are so dangerous, quickly getting medical care is also essential to protect your rights to compensation.
 The longer you delay, the more likely the insurance carrier will deny your injury is accident-related.
 They’ll claim you fabricated the injury, or it has another cause, and you’re fraudulently seeking compensation from them.

 - Emergency room visit: $1,500 – $3,000